 Metrics mania and fetishism

-The ‘metric fetishization’ (Spence, 2019) that has taken hold in market-oriented institutions of higher education is characterised by an obsession with rankings, league tables, ratings, publications in high-status journals, citations, journal impact factors and the numbers that determine them.
-The fetishism of rankings (Parker and Jary, 1995, p.331) that has come to characterise many universities worldwide is a distinctive feature of this (see also Parker, 2014, p.282; Spence, 2019; Naidoo, 2018, p.613).
+The ‘metric fetishization’ (Spence, 2019) that has taken hold in market-oriented institutions of higher education is characterized by an obsession with rankings, league tables, ratings, publications in high-status journals, citations, journal impact factors and the numbers that determine them.
+The fetishism of rankings (Parker and Jary, 1995, p.331) that has come to characterize many universities worldwide is a distinctive feature of this (see also Parker, 2014, p.282; Spence, 2019; Naidoo, 2018, p.613).
 Stefan Collini (2012, p.17), for instance, alludes to the fixation with league tables, while Dennis Tourish and Hugh Willmott (2015, pp.43, 37) discuss the rankings mania that has taken hold in business schools in the UK.
-They describe how many such schools and the academics within them focus so intentely on league tables and the prestige associated with them that they lose sight of anything of broader social and intellectual significance.
+They describe how many such schools and the academics within them focus so intently on league tables and the prestige associated with them that they lose sight of anything of broader social and intellectual significance.
 Such preoccupations permeate university environments in many countries, making themselves felt in diverse disciplines and extending through institutional hierarchies.
 Shore and Wright, for instance, observe that the seriousness that university managers in the UK attach to rankings is almost fanatical (2015, p.428).

-Preoccupation with rankings has given rise to a fetishisation of journal lists, and a cult of publication in highly ranked journals (Macdonald and Kam, 2017, p.651).
+Preoccupation with rankings has given rise to a fetishization of journal lists, and a cult of publication in highly ranked journals (Macdonald and Kam, 2017, p.651).
 Hugh Willmott (2011, p.430), for instance, compares footwear fetishism to the fetish-like importance of elite journal lists, such as the ABS (Association of Business Schools) list.
 In both cases, an ordinary object acquires extraordinary properties.
 Just as shoes become objects of sexual arousal, so the ABS list is imbued with the capacity to transform an unexceptional paper into a high-quality article.
 As various commentators (Macdonald and Kam, 2007, p.641) remark, journals on lists of this kind are viewed as excellent and consequently the research they contain tends to be regarded as excellent too (see also Johnson and Podsakoff, 1994).
-Martin Parker (2014, pp.286, 289) describes a UK business school where the publication of a paper in an ABS four star journal was viewed as the sole criterion of academic value.
-Eventually, academic work in the school became geared towards generating calculable outputs, in terms of which publication in ABS-listed journals was prioritised.
-Such conditions breed vanity and, an intellectual tunnel vision of the sort parker describes.
+Martin Parker (2014, pp.286, 289) describes a UK business school where the publication of a paper in an ABS four-star journal was viewed as the sole criterion of academic value.
+Eventually, academic work in the school became geared towards generating calculable outputs, in terms of which publication in ABS-listed journals was prioritized.
+Such conditions breed vanity and an intellectual tunnel vision of the sort Parker describes.
 Nowadays, as Crawford Spence (2019) notes, many researchers tend to congratulate themselves (and sometimes one another) on ‘big hits’ in ‘top journals’ (see also Willmott, 2011, p.430).

 Journal impact factors have become the focus of another type of cult.
 These items have been vested with an almost preternatural force, determining the fortunes of the journals to which they are attached and the researchers whose papers are published therein.
 Consequently, they have been focused upon almost compulsively, as have citations, used as a key means of gauging the quality of academic research.